zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

     }

     // Transfer funds.
-    // If the caller is blacklisted, the transfer will fail.
+    // If the caller is blacklisted, this will fail.
-    // If the receiver is not blacklisted and the caller has
+    // If the receiver is not blacklisted and the caller has the funds,
-    // the funds, they will be transferred to the receiver,
+    // they will be transferred to the receiver, otherwise the caller is blacklisted
-    // otherwise the caller is blacklisted and their account emptied. function transfer(uint _amount, address _dest) not_blacklisted {
+    // and their account is emptied.
+    function transfer(uint _amount, address _dest) not_blacklisted {
         if (!blacklisted[_dest] && balances[msg.sender] >= _amount) {
             balances[msg.sender] -= _amount;